Restaurant Comment Cards – A Bad Idea. Let Us Explain Why

 We agree.
 Politeness and courtesy with clear customer communications will always get a higher response rate.

 TWO: Ask for, but don’t demand customer details

 We agree.
 In fact, our data shows that response rates will decrease by over 20% if a single request for personal data is asked from restaurant guests.
 The bigger question here though is, why ask for any personal information from restaurant guests?
 What advantage is there for the guest to give the restaurant their name and email?
 Only 5% of businesses actually do anything with feedback data, so why bother?
-Moreover, the likelihood is that the customer is simply going to be spammed or restaurant owners won’t respond.
+Moreover, the likelihood is that the customer is receives excess spam or restaurant owners won’t respond.
 Either way, restaurant management will suffer from this lack of action and fail to obtain accurate customer service experience data.

 We think a much better approach to restaurant guest feedback is to lead with survey questions that are convenient for the customer to answer that deliver insight and create action.
 Do this first, and only then, and if necessary, ask for any personal information.

 THREE: Keep it Simple

 We agree.
 Forget colorful restaurant templates, or wild statements about the commitment to customers or requesting the recall of restaurant details.
 The issue here is not to prescribe 8-10 questions, rather use 1 to 2 minutes survey time as a guideline to obtain insights from customers.
 With this in mind, we know from our own data that drop off rate increases by 30% when the survey goes over this time.